nicofirst1/MotionBot/README.md

 You can set various flags within telegram that will change the behavior of the program (for more infos read the *Usage->Flags* section).
 To chenge the flag values just click on the inline button.
 ![image](https://i.imgur.com/Pz7LkwM.png)
-This project make use of a logger, as you can see the file connected with the logger can be sent and deleted with two simple telegram commands.
+This project make use of a logger, as might be seen the file connected with the logger can be sent and deleted with two simple telegram commands.

 ### Movement detection

-The core about this project is motion detection, that is the ability to determine a movement in the current camera field of view and notify the user about it.
+The core of this project is motion detection, that is the ability to determine a movement in the current camera field of view and notify the user about it.
 Depending on the flags value you will get different information from the camera.
 For example:

-When the only flag you set to True is *Motion* you will just get a notification from the camera, if you set bot *Motion* and *Video* you will be sent the video of the movemento too.
+When the only flag you set to True is *Motion* you will just get a notification from the camera, if you set bot *Motion* and *Video* you will be sent the video of the movement too.
 If you set all the flags to True (debug excepted) you will get this:
 ![image](https://i.imgur.com/Ny34Of9.png)
 As you can see, first you have the notification, then the recognized face, Nicolo which is me, (the confidence is just a debug feature